MC2IT/Hcon.php/Documentation/ReadMe.md

 For detailed instructions, see the [installation guide](Installation.md).

 ## Usage
-This library provides the `ConvertFrom-Hcon` function, which allows you to convert a [HCON-formatted string](https://four.htmx.org/docs/hcon-guide) to an associative array:
+This library provides the `hcon_decode()` function, which allows you to convert a [HCON-formatted string](https://four.htmx.org/docs/hcon-guide) to an associative array:

 ```php
 use function Mc2it\Hcon\hcon_decode;